Deep ecology: Utopianism

 could possibly be returned to the state of nature?
 And ...who would want to return it there? ...
 Life in the state of nature, Thomas Hobbes reminded readers of Leviathan in 1650, is solitary, poor, ignorant, brutish and short.
 It may be necessary to critique the values of the Enlightenment, but to reject enlightenment altogether would be to reject justice, political liberty and altruism.

-Bates' criticism rests partly on the idea that industrial civilization and the technics it depends on are themselves 'natural' because they are made by humans.
-Deep ecologists have indicated that the concept of technics being 'natural' and therefore 'morally neutral' is a delusion of industrial civilization: there can be nothing 'neutral' about nuclear weapons, for instance, whose sole purpose is large scale destruction.
-Historian Lewis Mumford, divides technology into 'democratic' and 'authoritarian' technics ('technics' includes both technical and cultural aspects of technology).
-While 'democratic' technics, available to small communities, may be neutral, 'authoritarian' technics, available only to large-scale, hierarchical, authoritarian, societies, are not.
+Bates's criticism rests partly on the idea that industrial civilization and the technics it depends on are themselves "natural" because they are made by humans.
+Deep ecologists have indicated that the concept of technics being "natural" and therefore "morally neutral" is a delusion of industrial civilization: there can be nothing "neutral" about nuclear weapons, for instance, whose sole purpose is large-scale destruction.
+Historian Lewis Mumford divides technology into "democratic" and "authoritarian" technics ("technics" includes both technical and cultural aspects of technology).
+While democratic technics, available to small communities, may be neutral, authoritarian technics, available only to large-scale, hierarchical, authoritarian societies, are not.
 Such technics are unsustainable, and need to be abandoned, as supported by point #6 of the deep ecology platform.

-With reference to the degree to which landscapes are natural, Peter Wohlleben draws a temporal line (roughly equivalent to the development of Mumford's 'authoritarian' technics) at the agricultural revolution, about 8000 BC, when "selective farming practices began to change species."
+With reference to the degree to which landscapes are natural, Peter Wohlleben draws a temporal line (roughly equivalent to the development of Mumford's "authoritarian" technics) at the agricultural revolution, about 8000 BC, when "selective farming practices began to change species."
 This is also the time when the landscape began to be intentionally transformed into an ecosystem completely devoted to meeting human needs.

 Links with other philosophies

 Peter Singer critiques anthropocentrism and advocates for animals to be given rights.
 However, Singer has disagreed with deep ecology's belief in the intrinsic value of nature separate from questions of suffering.
-Zimmerman groups deep ecology with feminism and civil rights movements.
+Michael E. Zimmerman groups deep ecology with feminism and civil rights movements.
 Nelson contrasts it with ecofeminism.
-The links with animal rights are perhaps the strongest, as "proponents of such ideas argue that 'all life has intrinsic value'".
+The links with animal rights are perhaps the strongest, as "proponents of such ideas argue that 'all life has intrinsic value.

 David Foreman, the co-founder of the radical direct-action movement Earth First!, has said he is an advocate for deep ecology.
-At one point Arne Næss also engaged in direct action when he chained himself to rocks in front of Mardalsfossen, a waterfall in a Norwegian fjord, in a successful protest against the building of a dam.
+At one point, Arne Næss also engaged in direct action when he chained himself to rocks in front of Mardalsfossen, a waterfall in a Norwegian fjord, in a successful protest against the building of a dam.

 Some have linked the movement to green anarchism.

 Further, the movement is related to cosmopolitan localism that has been proposed as a structural framework to organize production by prioritising socio-ecological well-being over corporate profits, over-production and excess consumption.

 The object-oriented ontologist Timothy Morton has explored similar ideas in the books Ecology without Nature: Rethinking Environmental Aesthetics (2009) and Dark Ecology: For a Logic of Future Coexistence (2016).